 Malware often comes from corrupted USB drives, unsecured websites, and public WiFi connections.

-This will happen if your computer isn’t well protected by powerful antivirus software.
+This will happen if your computer isn’t protected by powerful antivirus software.

 Weekly scans will show signs of malware, letting you remove them to keep your laptop running smoothly.